JackSzwergold/Writing/memories/Two Neighborhood Kids Hocking Loogies from the Subway Staircase.md

 So we climbed up those stairs and soon enough were wandering on a weird kind of lower-level roof with terraces jutting out around each of the towers.
 Accessing the lower level windows and terraces was ridiculously easy.

 “What are we doing?”
-I asked as Andrew and Marc stooped down and peered into open windows.
+I asked as Andrew and Marc stooped down and—like soldiers on a mission—peered into random open windows and terraces as we all walked around.

 “Let’s try this one?”
-Marc said as Andrew climbed over the terrace fence and slowly tried to slide open a screen door.
+Marc said as Andrew climbed over the terrace railing and slowly tried to slide open the screen door.

 “Why are you doing that?”
 I asked as the screen door cracked open, Marc joined Andrew and both laughed creepily as they looked at me and looked inside.